A-E-H-M/cafe-menu/README.md

 ...Instructions to come...

 ## About Cafe Menu
 Cafe Menu started out as a simple, single file programming exercise from a college course.
-It has now become a way to explore continuous integration and software design.
+It has now become a way to explore continuous integration (CI) and software design.